speedscale/docs/docs/concepts/service_mocking.md

 Speedscale automatically mocks any technology on our [supported technology page](../reference/technology-support.md).
 We've created baselines that work in most situations but you can customize as described below.

-## What happens if my transactions are non-idempotent (aka the response changes after each request)?
+## What happens if my requests are non-idempotent (aka the response changes after each request)?

 Speedscale automatically handles changing responses and is smart enough to deal with many common patterns without human intervention.
 Speedscale incorporates a learning model that mutates based on the protocol and specific API type being monitored.
 Even if Speedscale has never seen your API before there is a good probability of it being able to automatically mock your dependency without training.